dkaser/edac-dev/docs/unraid/experiments/boot-virtio-scsi.md

    ```
 6. Shut down the VM.
 7. Detach the flash drive from the VM.
 8. Start the VM.
-   !!! note
 The system will report a registration error at this point; this is expected.
 9. Reattach the flash drive to the VM.
 10. Reformat the flash drive to remove all files:
     ```